435 W. Milam Street,

 1 person favorited this theater

 The Rio Theatre was a majestic brick building located just west of downtown Wharton, Texas.
-This building replaced the original Rio Theatre which had opened in 1935.
+Opened on August 13, 1950, this building replaced the original Rio Theatre which had opened in 1935.

 The exterior had a large vertical, wall-mounted sign bearing the theater’s name and a broad, burgundy-colored marquee with real milkglass.
 The neon on the marquee and the vertical sign glowed a mystic pink!
 The terrazzo floor outside the lobby was a seafoam green with two pink lines that curved towards the lobby.